Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Detecting Semantic Underspecification

 \subsection{Results}

 \paragraph{Newer models perform better} Our results (\Cref{fig:exp1_heatmap}) indicate that some LMs can recognize underspecification.
 All models besides Flan-T5 do so at a rate significantly higher than chance; Flan-T5's poor performance may be due to its architecture, i.e., a fine-tuned encoder-decoder model and not a decoder-only model trained on causal language modeling like the others.
-Stronger models more often prefer specification-matched prompts: Mistral, the best-performing model across the board, achieves an overall accuracy of 0.74.
+Stronger models more often prefer specification-matched prompts: Mistral, which performs significantly better than all other models across the board ($p < .001$), achieves an overall accuracy of 0.74.
 The second-best model, Llama 2, lags behind Mistral by almost 10 accuracy points, with an overall accuracy of 0.65.
-In turn, this LM outperforms OPT (0.55) and GPT-2 (0.53) by as many accuracy points, indicating a clear ranking between the various models.
+In turn, this LM significantly ($p < 0.001$) outperforms OPT (0.55) and GPT-2 (0.53) by as many accuracy points, indicating a clear ranking between the various models.

 Given the models' high performance in the control experiment with sentiment, the generally lower accuracy observed here is likely due to models' difficulties in recognizing and identifying underspecification, rather than prompt-related challenges.